rdpinkst/rdpinkst/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm currently working my way through The Odin Project.
-I'm currently in the NodeJS portion and am learning and using:
+I am learning Full Stack Development.
+I am working my way through The Odin Project, and am currently in the NodeJS portion learning:

   -NodeJS
   -Express
   -MongoDB
   -Mongoose
   -Pug

- Along with The Odin Project, I'm doing Front Mentor challenges to level up my Frontend skills and also learning data structures and algorithms, using the Complete Intro to Computer Science course on Frontend Masters.
+ Along with The Odin Project, I do Frontend Mentor challenges to level up my Frontend skills and also learning data structures and algorithms, using
+ Complete Intro to Computer Science course on Frontend Masters.

 ### :hammer_and_wrench: Languages and Tools :